End of life vehicles (ELVs): guidance for waste sites

 Store any parts from which liquids could escape on an impermeable surface.

 Store liquid by type, in separate, clearly labelled leakproof containers.
 Keep them in a bund to contain spills or leaks.

 There are restrictions on mixing hazardous waste.
-Wastes of the same type, for example, different grades of engine lubricating oil can be stored in the same container but mixing lubricating oil with hydraulic oil or other fluids is only acceptable if authorised by your permit.
+Wastes of the same type, for example different grades of oil, can be stored in the same container but mixing oil with other fluids is only acceptable if authorised by your permit.